ahryho/omoptrend/README.md

-# R programmer for Health Data Science
+# omoptrend

-Welcome to the round of the recruitment process for R programmer for Health Data Science
+_This package is an exercise for Health Data Science position at EMC._

-## Exercise
+An R package for exploring patient condition trends in OMOP CDM databases.
+It provides functions to extract patient counts, visualize trends, and launch an interactive Shiny app.

-We would like you to complete a short take-home exercise to help us evaluate the R skills needed for the position.
+## The scope of the exercise

 Familiarize yourself with the [OMOP CDM](https://ohdsi.github.io/CommonDataModel/cdm54.html) format and the [Eunomia R package](https://github.com/OHDSI/Eunomia)